admarschoonen/TouchLib/README.md

-# CVDSensor
+# TouchLib
-Capacitive touch library using CVD method for Arduino
+A generic touch library for Arduino, usable for both resistive and capacitive touch